Judit Duran tells her story of love, life, and connection

 I became a sound healing practitioner in 2017.
 I am now offering individual and group sound healing sessions.

 I am forever grateful for the healers, masters, teachers, and gurus that I have met along the way.
 Without them I couldn't have looked in the right direction; without them I would still be stuck in the past, with lots of anxiety.
 The real teachers have showed me how to find the answers within me, we have all we need in us.

 When you open up to life, you start attracting the right people: like-minded souls who are on the same journey.
 You attract inspiring souls that guide you and encourage you along the way.
 At the same time, the people that are not meant to be next to you, that don't belong to that "new you," start disappearing from your life, very gracefully, almost like magic.

-I am 40 years old now, turning 41 in July, and there is no other age I would rather be.
+I am in my 40's, and there is no other age I would rather be.
 I have never in my life felt so radiant, so full of life and joy.
 Stories of the past keep coming to the light, parts that were blocked by my mind but were in my subconscious and energetic body.
 I am not afraid anymore.
 It is as if they come to the surface for me to acknowledge them and let them out; my true self is free, has always been free.